Stress, stress ... stress!

 Believe it or not, there are also other aspects of selling property that can be incredibly draining.

-If you’re in a position where you’re selling property and you’ve a Japanese Knotweed problem, you’re quite possibly in for a rough ride.
-Japanese Knotweed is a big deal and it’s causing a number of house sales to fall through.
+If you’re in a position where you’re selling property and you have a Japanese Knotweed problem, you’re quite possibly in for a rough ride.
+Japanese Knotweed is a big deal and it causes properties to become unmortgageable - meaning house sales to fall through.

 We'll take a look at the problem, and see what can be done about it.